Language: EN

 print("y is less than x")

-In this example, it can be seen how indentation spaces are used to delimit blocks both in a function and in an if conditional.
+In this example, you can see how indentation spaces are used to delimit blocks both in a function and in an if conditional.

 Comments in Python